San Sebastián: Modern Age

 In 1660, the city was used as the royal headquarters during the marriage of the Infanta to Louis XIV at Saint-Jean-de-Luz nearby.
 After a relatively peaceful 17th century, the town was besieged and taken over by the troops of the French Duke of Berwick up to 1721.
-However, San Sebastian was not spared by shelling in the French assault and many urban structures were reconstructed, e.g. a new opening in the middle of the town, the Plaza Berria (that was to become the current Konstituzio Plaza).
+However, San Sebastián was not spared by shelling in the French assault and many urban structures were reconstructed, e.g. a new opening in the middle of the town, the Plaza Berria (that was to become the current Konstituzio Plaza).

 In 1728, the Guipuzcoan Company of Caracas was founded and boosted commerce with the Americas.
 Thanks to the profit the company generated, the town underwent some urban reforms and improvements and the new Santa Maria Church was erected by subscription.
 This period of wealth and development was to last up to the end of 18th century.

-In 1808, Napoleonic forces captured San Sebastian in the Peninsular War.
+In 1808, Napoleonic forces captured San Sebastián in the Peninsular War.
 In 1813, after a siege of various weeks, on 28 August, during the night, a landing party from a British Royal Navy squadron captured Santa Clara Island, in the bay.
 Situated on a narrow promontory that jutted out into the sea between the waters of the Bay of Biscay and the broad estuary of the Urumea River, the town was hard to get at and well fortified – "it was the strongest fortification I ever saw, Gibraltar excepted", wrote William Dent.
 Three days later, on 31 August, British and Portuguese troops besieging San Sebastián assaulted the town.
 The relieving troops ransacked and burnt the city to the ground.
 Only the street at the foot of the hill (now called 31 August Street) remained.